Brtgkrk/ReactProjektStudia/README.md

 API: https://jsonplaceholder.typicode.com/

-Jako, że zewnętrzne API pozwala tylko na pobieranie danych, elementy wprowadzone przez użytkownika istnieją tylko na czas życia danego komponentu.
-Dodając własny backend można ten problem wyeliminować.
+As the external API only allows for data retrieval, user-entered elements exist only for the lifetime of the given component.
+Adding your own backend can eliminate this problem.

 ### TODO

-- [X] Strona logowania
+- [X] Login page

-- [X] Strona z głównym feedem ze zdjęciami - możliwość przeglądania folderów oraz wszystkich zdjęć, możliwość filtrowania po konkretnym userze, możliwość dodawania nowych zdjęć. możliwość usuwania zdjęć ale tylko własnych
+- [X] Main feed page with photos - possibility to browse through folders and all photos, possibility to filter by a specific user, possibility to add new photos, possibility to delete photos but only your own ones

-- [X] Strona użytkownika zalogowanego ze wszystkimi danymi, z jego postami, z jego zdjęciami + możliwość edycji danych usera ale tylko zalogowanego
+- [X] Logged-in user page with all data, with their posts, with their photos + possibility to edit user data but only for logged-in user

-- [X] Wyszukiwarka userów (po name)
+- [X] User search (by name)

-- [X] Wyszukiwarka zdjęć (po id zdjęcia oraz albumu)
+- [X] Photo search (by photo ID and album)

-- [X] strona z postami - post plus info o userze który go napisał, możliwość usuwania postów ale tylko swoich
+- [X] Posts page - post plus info about the user who wrote it, possibility to delete posts but only your own ones

-- [X] możliwość wysyłania postów
+- [X] Creating posts

-- [X] pod każdym postem mają być komentarze do postu oraz możliwość wysyłania komentarzy do postu. możliwość usuwania komentarzy ale tylko swoich
+- [X] Under each post, there should be comments on the post and the possibility to send comments to the post.
+Possibility to delete comments but only your own ones